carmentur/SPACE-MS/README.md

 ```
 in Matlab.

-5. You will also find a [data folder](https://github.com/carmentur/SPACE-MS/tree/master/data) storing some synthetic lesion masks on which you will be able to try out the SPACE-MS tools, alongside some tutorials on SPACE-MS.
+5. You will also find a [data folder](https://github.com/carmentur/SPACE-MS/tree/master/data) storing some synthetic lesion masks on which you will be able to try out the SPACE-MS tools, alongside some tutorials on SPACE-MS (COMING SOON!).